BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 ### After or Before Terrain Update
 The Dynamic Terrain is updated automatically according to the camera position and all the LOD or tolerance parameters we've set so far.
 Sometimes it's necessery to do something just before or just after the terrain update although we can't predict in the main logic when this update is triggered.
-Therefore, the Dynamic Terrain provides two functions that we can over-write and what are called just before and just after the terrain update : `beforeUpdate()` and `afterUpdate()`
+Therefore, the Dynamic Terrain provides two functions that we can over-write and that are called just before and just after the terrain update : `beforeUpdate()` and `afterUpdate()`

 ```javascript
     // compute the squared maximum distance in the terrain